Pre-License Clinical Compliance (Policy PREL-04)

 - Compliance with clinical requirements is determined by the Clinical Operations Team.
 Unless an approved extension is granted by the Clinical Operations Team, students will be considered out of compliance for any missed deadline.

-- The first time a student is out of compliance after the deadline, they will be issued a letter of warning from the Primary Program Director.
+- The first time a student is out of compliance after the deadline, they will be issued a letter of warning from the Compliance Team Manager.
+The student will be required to meet with their Academic Advisor to create a compliance support plan.

 - If the student has not completed the requirements prior to the deadline, they will not be permitted to attend either class or clinical rotations.
 This includes practice and simulation labs.
 At this point, written notification from the Clinical Support Team or Student Services with proof of compliance is required to join class and clinicals.
 It is up to the faculty to determine whether the missed attendance can be made up.